Achelous: Alcmaeon

+Creation of islands

 Ovid, in his Metamorphoses, has the river-god involved in two transformation stories concerning the creation of islands near the mouth of the Achelous River.
 According to Ovid, the Echinades Islands were once five local nymphs.
 One day, the nymphs were offering sacrifices to the gods on the banks of the Achelous, but they forgot to include Achelous himself.
 The river-god became so angry, he overflowed his banks with a raging flood, sweeping the nymphs away into the sea.
 As Achelous tells the story:

-I tore forests from forests, fields from fields; and with the place they stood on, I swept the nymphs away, who at last remembered me then, into the sea.
-There my flood and the sea, united, cleft the undivided ground into as many parts as now you see the Echinades yonder amid the waves.

 Achelous goes on to describe the creation of another island: "far away beyond the others is one island that I love: the sailors call it Perimele."
 She was the daughter of Hippodamas, whose virginity Achelous took from her.
 Her enraged father threw her off a high cliff into the sea.
 But Achelous prayed to Poseidon to save her, and in answer Poseidon transformed the girl into an island.

+Water and wine

+Achelous's name could be used to refer to water in general.
+Thus Euripides can have a house, far from the Achelous river itself, being sprinkled with "Achelous' water", or have servants "bring Achelous" [Ἀχελῷον φέρειν] to douse a fire, while the comic playwright Aristophanes, in his Lysistrata, has the Woman's chorus leader, while pouring water on the Men's chorus, say "Achelous, you’re on!".

+In particular, his name was used to refer to the water that was mixed with wine for drinking.
+Examples include three fragments from now lost fifth-century BC Attic plays.
+A Sophocles fragment has the single line: "So Achelous runs with wine in our place", and a fragment from a satyr play by Achaeus has unhappy satyrs complaining about too much "of Achelous" being mixed with the wine they are being given to drink.
+An Aristophanes fragment has a character complain about the aftereffects of drinking unwatered wine: